Policy Name: Computer Use, Deployment, Funding, and Replacement

 Information Technology, in addition to the Provost and Senior Vice President for Academic

-Affairs.
+Affairs for academic labs, and the Chief Financial Officer for non-academic labs.
 Any additional costs above and beyond the respective computing

 standard is the fiscal responsibility of the department.